youtube/cobalt/cobalt/site/docs/reference/starboard/modules/atomic.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: atomic.h"
+# Starboard Module Reference: atomic.h
----

 Defines a set of atomic integer operations that can be used as lightweight synchronization or as building blocks for heavier synchronization primitives.